From Maryland State Police:

 Once on the shoulder, the vehicle struck the victim and a piece of landscaping equipment he was using to complete landscaping work on the right roadside.

 There were two other workers at the scene when the crash occurred.
 They did not sustain any injuries from the crash.
-There has been no determination of vehicle speed at this time.
+There has been no determination of vehicle speed at this time but a personal injury attorney has been contacted by the victim’s family for help in the investigation.

 Due to the severity of the crash, troopers closed the inner loop I-695 in the area of Liberty Road for several hours.
 State Highway Administration personnel assisted with road closures.